 Starting a garden is a great way to give back to the earth, but if you are not careful, gardening can produce a lot of unnecessary waste.
 Thankfully, there are ways to intentionally reduce and reuse everyday objects while tending to your garden.

-The best place to start is to make a list of resources you already have.
+The best place to start recycling in the garden is to make a list of resources you already have.
 Taking inventory will keep you from purchasing items you do not need and get you started on thinking of ways to repurpose items that you do not plan on using.

 Planters can be made out of anything from old two-liter soda bottles to tires, depending on what you have around.
 There is a simple train of thought to follow when deciding whether or not something will function as a planter.
 Simply ask yourself these questions: